ljdyer/corpus-cleaner/README.md

 <img src="readme-img/12.PNG"></img>

-I can see that this it occurs in the context of talking about [401(k) plans](https://www.investopedia.com/terms/1/401kplan.asp).
+I can see that '(k)' occurs in the context of talking about [401(k) plans](https://www.investopedia.com/terms/1/401kplan.asp).
 This is relevant information that I don't want to lose altogether, but I can't keep brackets in the final version of the corpus for my use case, so I decide to replace all instances of '401(k)' with '401k' as the first step before coming back to remove remaining bracketed expressions.

 ## Saving an 'iteration' of the corpus